kbckbc/washu_sp22_cse523/lab3.md

-# Lab3 - Simple buffer overflow example
+# Lab3 - Buffer overflow attack(turn off ASLR, turn off NX)

 ## What are we going to do?
 This example shows that after calling strcpy function, just exiting the program not returning to the point it was called.